realfaiq/100-Days-of-Python/README.md

 Day-23: Covered Advanced Topics of numPy such as how do the behind the scenes memory works with lists and numPy array.
 Used real-world gene data.
 Solved some Exerices using advanced methods. <br />
 Day-24: Further deep dive into the advanced concepts of Numeric Python. <br />
 Day-25: Started to Learn and Practice the best pratices while using pandas. <br />
+Day-26: Learned and practiced more best practices concepts while using pandas and also got started with logistic regression. <br />